 2.3.5 Development Engineering and Subdivision Assessment

-Responsible Officer: Manager Development Engineering and Land Development providing this service
+Responsible Officer: Manager Development Engineering and Land Development

 To assess and certify development that creates new lots and public infrastructure that meets relevant standards.
 To promote and deliver new employment lands within the Tweed.